zoe-pith/pith-site/_posts/2019-08-10-essentials-for-cooking.md

 Click [here](https://amzn.to/2H5aSZV) to see a list of the top essentials I think anyone should have in their home kitchen.

-**I woudl love the actual list embedded here!!!
+**I would love the actual list embedded here!!!
 Would be so so so cool, with the simple photo grid and mouse-over illuminating the explaination I wrote on Amazon**